gabrielgo-ctf/write-ups/RHme3/RaceOfALifetime/README.md

 4. Argg!
 It is too far... time to do something automatic, because each mistake forces us to restart the challenge again, and doing it manually we have to spent a lot of time calculating intermediate points and is very easy have a mistake.

-5. For future use, we can search in google maps where are the airports to obtain their coordinates
+5. For future use, we can search in google maps where are the airports and Riscure America to obtain their coordinates
 ```
 Paris (CDG): 49.009722, 2.547778
 Shanghai (PVG): 31.143333, 121.805278
 San Francisco (SFO): 37.618889, -122.375
+Riscure America: 37.7932335, -122.4048855
 ````

 Here is the code I prepared quickly to go from one point to another in a number of steps.
 I did it in C# because I am comfortable with this language.